98mxr/GMFSS_Fortuna/README.md

 pip install -r requirements.txt
 ```

-If you are using CUDA 12.x, change cupy-cuda11x to cupy-cuda12x in requirements.txt
+If you are using CUDA 12.x, change cupy-cuda11x to cupy-cuda12x in requirements.txt.
 Do not install cupy-cuda11x and cupy-cuda12x at the same time!

 ## Model Zoo